Jirzo/DJANGOM/README.md

 ## Install requirementgs

-Upon activating the virtual environment, to install the necessary project requirements, simply enter the command `pip install -r requirements.txt` and patiently await the completion.
+Upon activating the virtual environment, to install the necessary project requirements, simply enter the command `pip install -r ./requirements/base.txt` and patiently await the completion.

 ## Run server

 Before to run sever we have to type two commands. <br>
-- Fist one: `python manage.py makemigrations`, this command is tasked with generating new migrations that reflect the modifications you've applied to your models.
+- Fist one: `python manage.py makemigrations`, this command is tasked with generating new migrations that reflect the modifications you've applied to your models and also create ours table we will need it on the data base.
 - Second one `python manage.py migrate`, this command is in charge of applying and reverting migrations as needed.

 These commands will introduce additional tables to our database, enhancing the relationship between Django and MariaDB.

-Now the only thing that you have to do it to run the server is type this `python manage.py runserver` After that you have to go to this addrees `http://127.0.0.1:8000/categories/` so if everything is correct you will see this:
+Now the only thing that you have to do it to run the server is type this `python manage.py runserver` After that you have to go to this addrees `http://127.0.0.1:8000/category/` so if everything is correct you will see this:
 ![Django REST framework image](https://imgur.com/1VlORiB.png)

 There are two paths that you can visit